beatboxerish/Indian-Literacy-Rate-Analysis/README.md

 rate?
 * Which class is the dropout rate maximum in ?

-The last point above is not exactly a question, but I figure that it can be used to predict the literacy rate based on education indicators each year as the literacy rate is only calculated once during census but the education indicators are calculated every year.
-Thus helping in understanding how the literacy rate changes due to the change in education indicators.

 I have also created a medium post on this analysis that can be found here : https://medium.com/@ishannangia/a-statistical-look-at-the-indian-literacy-rate-80a0e541ba7d